expo/expo/docs/versions/unversioned/sdk/constants.rst

    A string that is unique to the current session of your app.
 It is different across apps and across multiple launches of the same app.

+.. attribute:: Exponent.Constants.statusBarHeight

+   The default status bar height for the device.
+Does not factor in changes when location tracking is in use or a phone call is active.

 .. attribute:: Exponent.Constants.systemFonts

    A list of the system font names available on the current device.

 .. attribute:: Exponent.Constants.manifest

    The :ref:`manifest <exponent-manifest>` object for the app.